 Pruning tree branches proves essential for the tree’s health and longevity, but improper techniques can injure the tree.
 Products for sealing tree wounds exist that claim to help the tree heal and recover from the injury.
 Is adding a sealant to your tree necessary?

-The experts at Barone’s Tree Pros, the leading Brandon tree service company, are here to explain the purpose of wound dressings and whether they’re necessary for trees to heal.
+The experts at Barone’s Tree Pros, the leading Jackson tree service company, are here to explain the purpose of wound dressings and whether they’re necessary for trees to heal.
 Use the information in this guide to better care for your trees should they face injury due to incorrect pruning methods.

 How Tree Sealants Work